 Return of the Defenders

 This is the fifth book in an eight book fantasy series.
-The 5th novel is being drafted.
-It is expected to be available for presale on Amazon in the fall of 2023.
+The 5th novel is available through Kindle Unlimited, or can be purchased on Amazon.

 Back of book cover